parthava-adabala/sentiment-analysis/readme.rst

-Sentiment Analyis on Yelp Reviews - ML model deployment
+Sentiment Analyis on Yelp Reviews
 ===========================

 1. With terminal navigate to the root of this repository